PENELOPE MCMANUS

 OPENING NIGHT 5.30 – 7.30PM FRIDAY 10 NOVEMBER 2023

-Songs of the Land hopes to connect audiences with the natural world through paintings that evoke feelings of peace, mystery and wonder.
-By strengthening our connection with nature we will want to protect and look after this vulnerable and precious Earth.
+Moving to the Northern Rivers brought renewed hope – clear skies, vivid greens, blues and pinks.
+Songs of the Land is inspired from time spent walking, sitting, looking, and listening on country.
+These paintings hope to connect audiences with the natural world by evoking feelings of peace, mystery and wonder.
+She believes that by strengthening our connection with nature, we will want to protect and look after this vulnerable and precious Earth.

 BIO